trustoverip/tswg-did-method-webs-specification/spec/status_copyright_toc.md

 confusion within this specification between the OWF Contributor License and the designated source code license, the terms of the OWF Contributor License shall apply.

 These terms are inherited from the Technical Stack Working Group at the Trust over IP Foundation.
-[Add Link to Updated JDF charter](http://example.com)
+[Working Group Charter](https://trustoverip.org/wp-content/uploads/TSWG-2-Charter-Revision.pdf)